A king, an inventor, or a preacher.

 Will you let him?

 Tim is the senior editor for the ABC Voices blog.
-He is the director of the Michigan Apologetics Network and is the chapter director of Ratio Christi, an apologetics ministry, at Grand Valley State University.
-Tim, his wife Alexandra, and children MaryKate, Oliver, and Sunny attend Allendale Baptist Church where Tim also works as an assistant pastor.
+He is the director of the Michigan Apologetics Network and is the chapter director of Ratio Christi at Grand Valley State University.
+Tim and his family worship with Allendale Baptist Church where Tim serves as an Assistant Pastor.
 Anyone who meets Tim easily remembers him as the tallest Filipino they've ever met.